Red Line (Baltimore): Establishment of Council

 The "Citizens' Advisory Council for the Baltimore Corridor Transit Study - Red Line" was established by the Maryland General Assembly in 2006.

 Governor Robert Erlich vetoed the bills which originally created the Citizens' Advisory Council on May 26, 2006, and replaced it with the "Red Line Community Advisory Council."
 This 15-member Council was appointed entirely by the Governor.

 At a special session in June 2006, the Legislature overrode the Governor's veto.
 The Council established by the Legislature also had 15 members, but only two could be appointed by the Governor.
 Five of the other Council members were appointed by the Senate President, five by the Speaker of the House, two by the Baltimore City Mayor and one by the Baltimore County Executive.
 Two co-chairs for the Council could be chosen by the Governor or the Maryland Transit Administrator from up to four nominees selected by the Senate President and Speaker of the House.

 On July 30, 2007, an executive order by Governor Martin O'Malley restored the name originally selected by the Legislature.

 First annual report to General Assembly

 On September 9, 2008, the Red Line Citizens' Advisory Council voted unanimously to adopt its first report to the General Assembly, which included the statement that "Preparation of a SDEIS [Supplemental Draft Environmental Impact Statement] should begin now, as a collaborative effort between the MTA and the public in finding the best ways to invest over a billion dollars in Baltimore's transportation infrastructure in keeping with the vision of the 2002 Plan."

 Council dispute over Alternative 4C

 A recommendation for Alternative 4C (light rail with a downtown tunnel and a Cooks Lane tunnel) was approved by a vote of five to two at the Citizens' Advisory Council meeting on December 11, 2008.
 Two of the nine members present abstained.

-Red Line Community Compact

-This document, signed by city and state officials, and 72 leaders of community organizations on September 12, 2008, described how they intended to build and operate the Red Line for the benefit of Baltimore and its communities.
-The Community Compact emphasized four main points: